worksm/MechaCar_Statistical_Analysis/README.md

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+To determine how MechaCar stands up to the competition, the recommendation would be to study cost, fuel efficiency, safety ratings, HP, and AWD.
+Using random samples.
+Utilizing a null hypothesis indicating the two competitors are statistically similar.
+T-tests would be enlisted to test the hypothesis due to it's ease of use.
+Similar data from MechaCar and the competitors would be used, like the testing above.
+The variables would change.